jonmorton/haven/README.md

 ## A modular dataclass configuration system

 `Haven` is system for configuring applications using dataclasses and YAML.
-It strives to be relatively simple while still scaling to complex use cases.
+It provides full type safety while being modular enough to scale to large projects.

 ## Key Features